nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-Configuring Class Manager resets the class details (grades, attendance and class participation details) of all students, as well as the past states of Class Manager.
+Configuring Class Manager resets the class information (grades, attendance and class participation details) of all students, as well as the past states of Class Manager.
 This **cannot** be undone using the `undo` command.
 It is recommended to configure Class Manager before adding students.
 </box>

 Before you begin using Class Manager, it is recommended that you configure the number of tutorials and assignments that your module has.
-This can be done using the `config` command, and allows Class Manager to automatically generate the correct number of class details fields for each student. <br><br>
+This can be done using the `config` command, and allows Class Manager to automatically generate the correct number of class information fields for each student. <br><br>
 Class Manager can be configured _at any time_, but do take note of the warning above regarding **loss** of student data and past Class Manager states.
 If you configure Class Manager after adding students, each student will have the correct number of tutorials and assignments.
-However, their class details data will be **reset** and there will be no previous states of Class Manager you can return to via the `undo` command.
+However, their class information data will be **reset** and there will be no previous states of Class Manager you can return to via the `undo` command.

 Format: `config #t/TUTORIAL_COUNT #a/ASSIGNMENT_COUNT`

 * `TUTORIAL_COUNT` and `ASSIGNMENT_COUNT` must be a positive integer between 1 and 40 inclusive.
-* Inputting the same `TUTORIAL_COUNT` or `ASSIGNMENT_COUNT` as the previous configuration will also **reset** the class details of all students.
+* Inputting the same `TUTORIAL_COUNT` or `ASSIGNMENT_COUNT` as the previous configuration will also **reset** the class information of all students.
 * `config` resets the state history of Class Manager, preventing you from using the `undo` command to reach a state before the `config` command was executed.

 Examples: